octimot/StoryToolkitAI/INSTALLATION.md

     py --version

-And something like `Python 3.10.11` should appear.
+Something like `Python 3.10.11` should appear.
 Anything else besides 3.10.X means that you're in uncharted territories!
 If that is the case, we recommend uninstalling all Python versions (if you don't need them of course) and reinstalling Python 3.10.

 #### 2. Download and install GIT for Windows

 Download it from [here](https://git-scm.com/download/win) and then install it.

 #### 3. Install virtualenv